ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - The data layer controls access to business and customer data that you need to protect.

 Security posture: your organization's ability to protect from and respond to security threats
-- Confidentiality. *principle of list privilege*
+- Confidentiality. *principle of least privilege*
 - integrity
     Prevent unauthorized changes to information:
     - At rest: when it's stored
     - In transit: when it's being transferred from one place to another, including from a local computer to the cloud.
-    A common approach used in data transmission is for the sender to create a unique fingerprint of the data by using a one-way hashing algorithm
+    A common approach used in data transmission is for the sender to create a unique fingerprint of the data by using a one-way **hashing** algorithm
 - Availability.
 DDos

 *Azure Firewall and Azure DDoS Protection can help control what traffic can come from outside sources*